 C-SKY was recently acquired by Alibaba and the CPU is likely to be used in IOT devices for the Alibaba Cloud.
 A such device is currently available but there is little to no information on this.

 C-SKY Dev Board and Linux

-I built linux using build root found here and included many packages including:
+I built linux using build root found here with several packages including:

 This took around 6 hours to compile on a 2017 i7 Macbook Pro.

 Performance is as expected although I’m not going to run any benchmarks, its a single core SOC with 64MB RAM so performance is naturally poor although it is capable of hosting a small website – surprisingly well actually!

 For anyone that is uninterested in using buildroot my image can be downloaded here